Regular procedure

 • Where an oral hearing is being held, the representations made at that hearing.

 The length of time for the Tribunal to issue a decision is not set out in law.
-In 2018, the average length of time taken by the IPAT for processing and issuing a decision on an international protection appeal was approximately 154 days.[33]
-The average processing time for appeals to the IPAT in 2019 is 23 weeks.[34]
-The IPAT has a target median processing time of 12 weeks for appeals at the beginning of 2020, however, this has been impacted as a result of the pandemic and resulting suspension of oral hearings before the Tribunal.[35]
-The median processing time for appeals in 2020 was, on average, 9 months.[36]
-The median processing time for appeals in 2021 was, on average, 13.5 months.[37]
-The median processing time for appeals in 2022 was, on average, 10.5 months.[38]
+In 2018, the average length of time taken by the IPAT for processing and issuing a decision on an international protection appeal was approximately 154 days.[43]
+The median processing time for appeals in 2025 was 12.5 months.[44]

-Under Section 49(7) IPA, where the Tribunal affirms a recommendation from the IPO that an applicant is not declared a refugee nor in need of subsidiary protection, the Minister may reassess the eligibility of the applicant to be granted permission to remain.
+Under Section 49(7) IPA, where the Tribunal confirms a recommendation from the IPO that an applicant is not declared a refugee nor in need of subsidiary protection, the Minister may reassess the eligibility of the applicant to be granted permission to remain.
 For the purposes of such a review, the applicant may submit documentation or information to the IPO about a change of circumstances relevant to a review of permission to remain (such as evidence of an established connection to the State, information indicating humanitarian reasons to grant permission to remain, etc.).
-Such information must be submitted within a period of time prescribed by the Minister under Section 49(10) IPA.
+Such information must be submitted within a period of time prescribed by the Minister under Section 49(10) IPA, however, no such time period has been prescribed by the Minister since the coming into force of the 2015 Act.

 Judicial Review